markusressel/openhasp-config-manager/README.md

 # openhasp-config-manager

 The missing management layer for your openHASP setup.
-A powerful suite of tools to simplify hardware UI design—combining a logic-aware config engine with a robust API client and deployment automation.
+A powerful suite of tools to simplify hardware UI design, combining a logic-aware config engine with a robust API client and deployment automation.

 # Features